bictorv/chaosnet-bridge/NCP.md

 This is sometimes necessary for complex protocols, such as [FILE](https://github.com/PDP-10/its/blob/master/doc/sysdoc/chaos.file).

 Note, again, that the data part of EOF is always empty when sent over Chaosnet, and that the ACK packet is never sent over Chaosnet - only between the NCP and the user program.

+Note also that `UNC` packets may be lost or out-of-order.

 # Internals